tokiclover/hprofile/README.md

 Examples could be:

-  1. Manage multiple hardware configurations, for example if you boot your system both within VMWare and in a normal dualboot configuration, or if you have a hardwares e.g. laptop/desktop with similar configuration files.
+  1. Manage multiple hardware configurations: e.g. laptop/desktop with similar configuration files.

-  2. Manage multiple network connections, for example if you connect to different networks at home and at work, or if you access multiple wireless networks.
+  2. Manage multiple network connections stack:
      This is handy for a complex setting because modern network manager are full of features for that.

-  3. Manage multiple power profiles, automatically scaling down your CPU speed, reducing the brightness of your display and turning off certain resource hungry services when your laptop is running on batteries, and turn it all back on again as soon as you plug in the power.
+  3. Manage multiple power profiles, automatically setting your CPU power profile, adjusting display brightness and turning off certain sub-systems depending on hardware of software state.

-The possibilities really are endless. hprofile makes it very easy to define a "profile" consisting of a group of configuration (or other) files, anywhere in the file system, switching them around with a single command.
-You can also run arbitrary scripts when profiles are applied or "stopped", to start or stop rc services or configure your hardware.
-Individual users can even define their own files (in their home directory) to be switched and scripts to be run, to react when profiles are changed.
+hprofile make it easy to define *profiles* which is just a directory whith shell scripts and a mirror of files to be swapped--sym-linked to be precise.

-Best of all, hprofile is deceptively simple to use.
-Each type of profile has a directory where you define which files are to be switched around simply by naming them with a suffix of ".profile-name" in a directory hierarchy which mirrors the rest of the file system.
-Scripts to be run when profiles are applied or "stopped" are kept in a separate directory, and all you need to do to make sure the script is run at the appropriate time is to name it "profile-name.start" or "profile-name.stop".
-The tarball comes with a few pratical examples and a README file to get going.
+Take a look at profiles/{disk,power,rfkill,vga} for practical examples. vga is a profile which swap XOrg configuration file depending on the kernel module in use. power is a profile which manage power profile for different sub-systems: cpu, usb, pci, pci aspm, nmi watchdog, vm write back time out and intel hda sound card.

 ### README